DiogoVDDC/Assembly_GameOfLife/README.md

 The led array is called a game state array (GSA), we use two function get_gsa and set_gsa to create the procedure draw_gsa which draws all the cells onto the leds.

+To draw on the leds we have to change the values of address LEDS in the RAM.
+We change the value corresponding to what is in the GSA.

 ### Implementation of update procedures:

 To update the GSA we use update_gsa procedure however to implement this procedure we have to determine for each cell it's fate either dead or alive.